JabRef/user-documentation/en/ai/preferences.md

 - "AI provider": you can choose either OpenAI, Mistral AI, or Hugging Face
 - "Chat model": choose the model you like (for OpenAI we recommend `gpt-4o-mini`, as it the cheapest and fastest)
 - "API token": here you write your API token
 - "Expert settings": here you can change the parameters that affect how AI will generate your answers.
 If you don't understand the meaning of those settings, don't worry!
 We have experimented a lot and found the best parameters for you!
-But if you are curious, then you can refer to [user documentation]()
+But if you are curious, then you can refer to the AI expert settings section.

 ## AI expert settings